edgelesssys/constellation/README.md

 ## 🗺 Roadmap

 Constellation maintains a [public roadmap][TODO].
-It gives a a high-level view of the main priorities for the project, the maturity of different features, and how to influence the project direction.
+It gives a high-level view of the main priorities for the project, the maturity of different features, and how to influence the project direction.

 ## ❓ Support & Enterprise Support